 NEWS & REVIEWS

-Nominated “Best Western Swing Band” by Academy of Western Artists
+Nominated “Best Song” by Academy of Western Artists

-Rick & The All Star Ramblers Western Swing Band has been named one of five finalists in the category of “Best Western Swing Duo Or Group” by the Academy of Western Artists.
-The winner will be revealed at the 18th Annual Academy of Western Artists Will Rogers Awards Ceremony which will be held in Dallas, Texas on March 29th.
+Rick & The All Star Ramblers Western Swing Band has been named one of five finalists in the category of “Best Song” by the Academy of Western Artists.
+The winner will be revealed at the 19th Annual Academy of Western Artists Will Rogers Awards Ceremony which will be held in Dallas, Texas on March 28th.
+Rick & The All Star Ramblers Western Swing Band was nominated for the song “You Can't Make It Up,” written by band leader, Rick Norcross and released on the 2014 “Welcome To OUR Vermont” CD on the Airflyte Records label.
+“You Can’t Make It Up,” is the band’s most requested song and perfectly relives the experience of buying a formaldehyde-infused corsage at Harold Holcomb’s Funeral Home in Hardwick, Vermont, the only flower shop in town, for a date to the 1962 Hardwick Academy Junior Prom.

 “We are thrilled to be included with these other fantastic nominees... what a terrific group of western swing artists!
-We are headed to Dallas in March to attend the awards ceremony, to listen to some great music, to meet the western swing community and to pass our CDs out like Chiclets,” said Rick Norcross, the Ramblers’ front man.
+We are headed to Dallas in March to attend the awards ceremony, to listen to some great music, to meet the western swing community and renew old friendships from last year's visit,” said Rick Norcross, the Ramblers’ front man.

 Fresh from a triumphant 2013 “Riding My Guitar Tour,” celebrating Rick’s 50 years in music and the release of a biography by noted Vermont author Stephen Russell Payne, Rick & The All-Star Ramblers were nominated for this award as a result of extensive airplay of their “Riding My Guitar” CD which is currently receiving heavy airplay on western swing radio around the world, thanks to internet programming.